leontoeides/google_maps/README.md

 # Change Log

+* 0.4.1: 2020-02-06: Added time zone and currency enumerations for look-up tables to be added in the future.

+* 0.4.1: 2020-02-06: Fixed some errors in the examples.

 * 0.4.1: 2020-02-05: Some internal restructuring to make the library more consistent.
 Improved many comments for better documentation.